CarbonLDP/carbonldp-js-sdk/doc/README.md

 listChildren():Promise<[ Carbon.Pointer.Class[], Carbon.HTTP.Response ]>
 ```

-Return all the children of the container.
+Retrieves an array of unresolved pointers that refers to the children of the current container.

 ##### getChildren
 ```typescript
 getChildren( retrievalPreferences?:Carbon.RetrievalPreferences.Class ):Promise<[ Carbon.Pointer.Class[], Carbon.HTTP.Response ]>
 ```

-Return all the children of the container.
+Retrieves an array of resolved Carbon Document that refers to the children of the current container, in accordance of the retrieval preferences specified.

 *Parameters*